ronikobrosly/causal-curve/docs/intro.rst

-As long as you have varying observational data on some treatment, your outcome of interest, and potentially confounding variables across your units of analysis (in addition to meeting the assumptions described below), then you can essentially simulate a proper experiment and make causal claims.
+As long as you have varying observational data on some treatment, your outcome of interest, and potentially confounding variables across your units of analysis (in addition to meeting the assumptions described below), then you can essentially estimate the results of a proper experiment and make causal claims.

 Interpreting the causal curve